Drone sighting shuts down Newark airport — now disruptions could be way of the future

 And drones continue to grow in popularity, with about 1 million of them registered with the federal government, mostly by hobbyists, with that number expected to more than double by 2022.

-The FAA's guidelines say that drones must stay at least five miles away from an airport unless they receive permission from the agency and remain below an altitude of 400 feet.
+The FAA's guidelines say that drones must stay at least five miles away from an airport, unless they receive permission from the agency, while remaining below an altitude of 400 feet.

 The drones reported Tuesday near Newark airport were flying at 3,500 feet.
 In recent years, there have been instances of drones flying in airspace where wildfires in California were being fought and nearly hitting a medical helicopter taking off in Dallas.